tjmahr/dissertation/docs/index.md

   the nonwords equally well, and in fact, performed better in the nonword condition.
 Children also became to associate the familiar object with the mispronunciations as they grew older.
-At age 5, children's retention of the unfamiliar objects paired with the nonwords and mispronuncitions was tested offline, and children showed better retention for the nonwords than mispronunciations.
+At age 5, children's retention of the unfamiliar objects paired with the nonwords and mispronunciations was tested offline, and children showed better retention for the nonwords than mispronunciations.

-  Research supported by R01 DC002932, R01 DC012513, T32 DC05359, and U54 HD090256.

-# project will provide an integrated account of how word recognition develops from age 3 to age 5.

 # Data for the PDF version
 year: 2018